Lessons from 5 years of travel blogging

 That said, most travel bloggers we know don’t blog for the money anyways.

 7. Making travel videos is much harder than it looks

 Producing travel videos has been a humbling experience.
 We’ve tried hard to improve our camera presence and editing skills, but we’re still a long way from where we’d like to be.

 To be fair, we haven’t given video the attention it deserves.
-It’s difficult capturing footage with us talking on camera when we’re chasing after a toddler and carrying an infant in the other arm.
+It’s difficult capturing footage when we’re chasing after a toddler and carrying an infant in the other arm.
 We’re not giving up, but it’s become very clear that mastering video is much harder than it looks.

 The good news is that if you continually work on your craft, good things will happen.